-5. UDM responds the request with Nudm_ParameterProvision_Create/Update/Delete Response.
-If the procedure failed, the cause value indicates the reason.

-6. NEF responds the request with Nnef_ParameterProvision_Create/Update/Delete Response.
-If the procedure failed, the cause value indicates the reason.

-7. [Conditional this step occurs only after successful step 4] UDM notifies the subscribed Network Function (e.g., AMF) of the updated UE and/or Group subscription data via Nudm_SDM_Notification Notify message.

-If the AMF has decided that the EAS End-point Address should be pushed, the AMF uses a UE Configuration Update mechanism to do so as outlined in fig. 6.X.2-2.
+If the SMF has decided that the EAS End-point Address should be pushed, the PCF uses a UE Configuration Update mechanism to do so as outlined in fig. 6.X.2-2.

 UE Configuration Update Procedure

 Figure 6.X.2-2: UE Configuration Update procedure for access and mobility management related parameters